·

 noun “close”

-noun close, pl. closes or uncountable
+singular close, plural closes or uncountable

 1. the end or final part of something